My Guide to Embracing Nature: San Diego’s Clothing-Optional Shores

 This isn’t one of the easiest San Diego nude beaches to get to, but the relaxed atmosphere and secluded location are worth the effort.

-As there are no official signs to get to the beach, you’ll need to head through D Street Beach or Swami’s Beach first.
+Due to there being no official signs to get to the beach, you’ll need to head through D Street Beach or Swami’s Beach first.

 You’ll need to use the D Street stairs to reach the beach which takes approximately 10 or 15 minutes from the top.